Who Can Enroll

 The cost for dual credit students depends on where they live.
 Tuition is waived for all dual credit students for up to 2 courses per semester.
 However, fees differ for in-district and out-of-district students.
 Please see the list below to determine which high schools are in or out of the TVCC taxpaying district and refer to the Dual Credit Enrollment Costs schedule to determine dual credit enrollment costs.

-In-District Schools: Athens, Athens ECHS-Pinnacle, Athens Christian Preparatory, Brownsboro, Crandall, Cross Roads, Eustace, Frankston, Kaufman, Kemp, LaPoynor, Mabank, Malakoff, Palestine, Poetry Community Christian, Scurry-Rosser, Terrell, and Trinidad.
+In-District Schools: Athens, Athens ECHS-Pinnacle, Athens Christian Preparatory, Brownsboro, Crandall, Cross Roads, Eustace, Frankston, Kaufman, Kemp, LaPoynor, Mabank, Malakoff, Poetry Community Christian, Scurry-Rosser, Terrell, and Trinidad.

 Out-of-District Schools: Canton, Cayuga, Edgewood, Elkhart, Forney, North Forney, Fruitvale, Martins Mill, Neches, Rains, Slocum, Westwood, and Wills Point.